 Abnormally formed hearts alter the normal blood flow to the lungs and body by

 Right-to-left shunting involves oxygen-poor blood from the right side of the heart mixing with oxygen-rich blood that is pumped to the body tissues.
 The more oxygen-poor blood (which is blue) that flows to the body, the bluer the body appears, particularly the lips, tongue, skin, and nail beds.
 Many heart defects are characterized by a bluish discoloration of the skin (called cyanosis).
 Cyanosis indicates that not enough oxygen-rich blood is reaching the tissues where it is needed.
-A birth defect of the heart that often causes cyanosis is tetralogy of Fallot.
+Many different types of birth defects of the heart can cause cyanosis, but one of the most common is tetralogy of Fallot.

 Blockages may develop in the valves of the heart or in the blood vessels leading away from the heart.
 Blood may be impeded from flowing